leohhhn/gno/docs/how-to-guides/tutorial.md

 Similar to Solidity's `msg.sender` functionality, we can use `std.GetOrigCaller()` to get the address of the transaction sender.

-You may have noticed the use of `time.Now().Unix()`, which is a Golang native function that returns the local system time.
-In this case, GnoVM interprets that function and returns the current block timestamp, in Unix seconds.

 Next, we need to write the function that users will use to sign up to specific whitelists.

 To sign up for a whitelist, four conditions must be met:

-1. The whitelist with the specificed ID must exist
+1. The whitelist with the specified ID must exist
 2. The sign-up deadline must be in the future
 3. The user cannot already be on the whitelist
 4. The whitelist must have enough room for the user to sign up